nmayhall-vt/OrbitalPartitioning/README.md

 A very simple package that contains a few functions that perform SVD-based orbital rotations.
 This doesn't depend on any particular electronic structure theory packages, only numpy/scipy.

-## Function: `spade_partitioning` (NYI)
-In SPADE [(ref)](https://pubs.acs.org/doi/10.1021/acs.jctc.8b01112), the occupied space is partitioned into two smaller spaces:
-1. the `fragment` space:
-the orbitals that most strongly overlaps with a user specified set of atoms (or rather their basis functions).
-This is computed by performing an SVD of the projection of the occupied orbitals onto the specified AOs.
-The `fragment` orbitals are thus the span of the projected AO's.
-In the original paper, we also truncated the number of orbitals we keep, by dividing at the largest gap in the singular values.
-2. the `environment` space:
-the remaining orbitals.
-This includes not only the null space of the projected occupied orbitals, but also any singular vectors discarded from the `fragment` space.

-example usage:

-    C_frag, C_env = spade_partitioning(C_occ, P, S)

-where:
-- `C_occ` is a numpy matrix of the occupied MO coefficients, $C_{\mu,i}$
-- `P` is a AO x nfrag projection matrix (really it's the span of the projection matrix) that defines the AO's to project onto, defining the fragment.
-For typical cases, this will just be selected columns of the $S^{1/2}_{\mu\nu}$ matrix, indicating that the occupied space is being projected onto the symetrically orthogonalized AOs.
-Keeping only columns of the identity matrix corresponds to projection onto the non-orthogonal AOs.
-- `S` is the AO x AO overlap matrix.

 ## Function: `svd_subspace_partioning`
 Find orbitals that most strongly overlap with the projector, `P`,  by doing rotations within each orbital block.
 This function will split a list of Orbital Spaces up into separate `fragment` and `environment` blocks, _while maintiaing the same number of fragment orbitals as specified by the projector_.